top of page

 • Ensure managers are trained to recognize and support signs of burnout.

-Today’s younger workforce is more informed than ever and salary benchmarks are readily available online.
+While purpose, growth, flexibility, and well-being matter, salary fairness remains critical.
+Today’s younger workforce is more informed than ever, and salary benchmarks are readily available online.
 If your offers are not competitive in the market or if pay structures seem unfair, candidates will simply walk away.

 👉 What employers can do: